MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/monitor-conversations.md

 You can use **Force Close** to end conversations that take place on messaging channels.
 Once ended, the status of the conversations is set to Closed.

 > [!NOTE]
-> **Force close** isn't applicable to conversation that take place on non messaging channels.
+> **Force close** isn't applicable to conversations that take place on non messaging channels.

 1. From the dashboard view selector in Omnichannel for Customer Service, select the **Omnichannel Ongoing Conversations** dashboard.